datacrunching/overview_submit/Readme.md

 Fast.ai library was used for trasfer learning.
 First, dense layer of the resnet is remove and is trained with the ROPE dataset.
 Then all layers are trained with varying learning rate.
-Archieved an accuracy of 99.8% on the validation dataset.
+Archieved an accuracy of >99.9% on the validation dataset.
 Achieved predictions/sec = 128 images on P40.
+After about 8 epochs, the validation accurnacy was close to perfect.

 //TODO